Carrie (1976 film): Music

 The score for Carrie was composed by Pino Donaggio.
 In addition, Donaggio scored two pop songs ("Born to Have It All" and "I Never Dreamed Someone Like You Could Love Someone Like Me") with lyrics by Merrit Malloy for the early portion of the prom sequence.
-These songs were performed by Katie Irving (sister of Amy Irving and daughter of Priscilla Pointer).
+These songs were performed by Katie Irving (neither sister of Amy Irving nor daughter of Priscilla Pointer).
 Donaggio would work again with De Palma on Home Movies, Dressed to Kill, Blow Out, Body Double, Raising Cain, Passion, and Domino.

 The soundtrack album was originally released on vinyl in 1976 from United Artists Records.
 A deluxe CD edition containing a few tracks of dialogue from the film was released by Rykodisc in 1997, and a 2005 CD re-release of the original soundtrack (minus dialogue) was available from Varèse Sarabande.
 In 2010, Kritzerland Records released all 35 cues of Donaggio's score for the film on a two-disc CD set which was presented as the complete score.
 Also included in this edition were the versions of "Born to Have It All" and "I Never Dreamed ..." which were heard in the film, as well as instrumentals of both songs, and hidden at the end of the final track, a version of the "Calisthenics" cue with Betty Buckley's studio-recorded voice-over from the detention scene.
 The second disc was a remastered copy of the original 13-track album.
 The Kritzerland release was a limited edition of 1,200 copies.
 Kritzerland rereleased the first disc as "The Encore Edition" in February 2013; this release was limited to 1,000 copies.

 Release

-The film opened November 3, 1976 in 17 theaters in the Washington D.C.-Baltimore area.
+The film opened November 3, 1976, in 17 theaters in the Washington, D.C.-Baltimore area.
 Two days later, it opened in 9 theaters in Chicago, then opened in 53 theaters in New York City on November 16 and in Los Angeles on November 17.
+It was released in the United Kingdom on January 13, 1977.